 Shred all documents (using a cross-cut shredder) that contain personal information (like bank statements or credit card bills).

 When using the internet, create hard-to-guess passwords for personal accounts and utilize up-to-date anti-virus software and firewalls to protect against hackers.
 Do not submit your credit card or social security numbers to websites that do not utilize encryption (the padlock symbol that appears next to the search bar).
 Also, never save or store your personal information for later use, especially on public computers (like in a library).
 Try to conduct business only on a personal computer, not a public one (like in Internet cafés).

-Be on the lookout for your credit card and bank statements arriving on time.
-If you requested a new credit or bank card and haven’t received it in a timely fashion, follow up with the bank or Credit Card Company.
-These may be signs someone could have changed your mailing address.
+Make sure that your credit card and bank statements arrive on time.
+If you request a new credit or bank card and haven’t received it in a timely fashion, follow up with the bank or credit card company.
+These may be signs someone has could have changed your mailing address.